Chillihache/Projet12/README.md

 Create a database in MySQL and a django project in Sentry.

-Then .env file with your MySQL database informations, secret key for django and JWT and your DNS-Sentry.
+Then complete the .env file with your MySQL database informations, secret key for django and JWT and your DNS-Sentry.

 Create a virtual environnement: